Luke Steele (musician): 2007–present: Empire of the Sun

 The duo released their second album Ice on the Dune on 17 June 2013.
-The album's release was preceded by a trailer directed by J. D. Dillard of Kelvin Optical, Inc. (a division of J. J. Abrams's Bad Robot Productions).
+The album's release was preceded by a trailer directed by J. D. Dillard of Kelvin Optical, Inc. (a division of J. J. Abrams's Bad Robot).
 Lead single "Alive" was released on 16 April 2013.

 Steele received global media attention following an interview with music publication NME at the Sziget Festival in Budapest, in August 2013.
 During the interview, he compared Ice on the Dune to Daft Punk's 2013 Random Access Memories, saying: "They had a great marketing campaign, but we’ve got better songs."
 Steele was featured on Japanese-American Steve Aoki's album Neon Future I on the song "Neon Future".

 In October 2014, Empire of the Sun headlined Sandance at Dubai's Atlantis the Palm and in fall 2015 undertook a brief world tour.

+In July 2024, Empire of the Sun released their fourth studio album, Ask That God, along with singles "Changes", "Music On The Radio", and "Cherry Blossom".
+The album was accompanied by a world tour taking in North and South America, Europe, and the United Kingdom.
+In January 2025, the band released Ask That God (Deluxe) with two previously unreleased tracks titled "Somebody's Son" featuring Lindsey Buckingham and "Dark Secrets".

 2022: Solo career and Listen to the Water

 In February 2022, Steele announced his debut solo studio album, Listen to the Water and released its lead single, "Common Man", on 11 February 2022.